Suave101/ResNet-50/README.md

 * **Dataset:** Trained and evaluated on the `[CIFAR-10]`.
 * **Performance:** Achieved an accuracy of **[XX.X]%** on the test set.

-*(Optional: Add images of your training/validation loss and accuracy curves here to make the portfolio piece more visual.)*

 ## 💡 Learnings & Takeaways

 Through building this project, I solidified my understanding of: